-A full-length poetry collection, Luxury, Blue Lace, chosen by Richard Siken for the Autumn House Rising Writer Prize, is forthcoming in November of 2018.
+A full-length poetry collection, Luxury, Blue Lace, chosen by Richard Siken for the Autumn House Rising Writer Prize, is forthcoming in March of 2019.
 (Excerpt)

-If "the meteor is a woman of varying biologies," as S. Brook Corfman argues, then these meteorites are gender debris: rocky, pretty, lovingly collected fragments that have survived the travel from her biologies to yours.
-Intergenre and intergender, these queer sentences build verse paragraphs in which to experience the experience of dysphoria not as a psychiatric diagnosis but as a kind of architecture: "a tiny living space for a large imagination," "a mysterious underneath spatially organized."
-Inviting us into these inhabitations, this generous, remarkable chapbook might “hold the dysphoria in a clean line,” but it refuses to reconcile multiplicity and variance with normativity.
-"There’s a body and a body and a body and a feeling," Corfman reports, "and they're all different from each other."
-So take note, dear reader: a century after Tender Buttons, the difference is still spreading.
+"If 'the meteor is a woman of varying biologies,' as S. Brook Corfman argues, then these meteorites are gender debris: rocky, pretty, lovingly collected fragments that have survived the travel from her biologies to yours.
+Intergenre and intergender, these queer sentences build verse paragraphs in which to experience the experience of dysphoria not as a psychiatric diagnosis but as a kind of architecture: 'a tiny living space for a large imagination,' 'a mysterious underneath spatially organized.'
+Inviting us into these inhabitations, this generous, remarkable chapbook might 'hold the dysphoria in a clean line,' but it refuses to reconcile multiplicity and variance with normativity.
+'There’s a body and a body and a body and a feeling,' Corfman reports, 'and they're all different from each other.'
+So take note, dear reader: a century after Tender Buttons, the difference is still spreading."